ranginui/ranginui.github.io/laststand.md

 In Meta's halls and Facebook's feeds,\
 They plant their algorithmic seeds,\
-Where facts become opcional things,\
+Where facts become optional things,\
 And bias spreads on viral wings.

 They claim a meritocracy,\